 The assumptions used in the table above reflect both grant date inputs to arrive at the grant date fair values for stock options subject to equity-classified stock compensation accounting and reflect a fair value calculation for stock options outstanding in the period subject to liability-classified stock compensation accounting.
-As of December 31, 2016 all outstanding stock based awards are subject to equity classification through either modifications of the award terms and conditions that occurred during the Successor year ended December 31, 2016, or based on terms and conditions applicable as of the grant date.
+Subsequent to August 10, 2016, all outstanding stock based awards are subject to equity classification through either modifications of the award terms and conditions that occurred during the years ended December 31, 2016 and 2015, or based on terms and conditions applicable as of the grant date.

 The expected holding period represents the period of time the grants are expected to be outstanding.
 The Company uses the simplified method, as prescribed by accounting guidance governing such awards, to calculate the expected holding period for options granted to employees as we do not have sufficient historical evidence data to provide a reasonable basis upon which to estimate the expected holding period.
-For options issued prior to or during the Predecessor period ended March 31, 2014, the expected holding period was based on a probability-weighted assessment of an anticipated liquidity event.
-For options valued by the Successor for the years ended December 31, 2016 and 2015 and the Successor Period ended December 31, 2014, the expected holding period is based on an average between the midpoint of the vesting date and the expiration date of the options.
+For options valued by the Company for the years ended December 31, 2017, 2016 and 2015, the expected holding period is based on an average between the midpoint of the vesting date and the expiration date of the options.